Write a Letter the School Can’t Ignore

 Use this letter to request school accommodations for a child with ADHD or a learning disability like dyslexia.

-Your child has been diagnosed with attention deficit hyperactivity disorder (ADHD) by a physician, licensed clinical social worker, or a psychologist and is receiving treatment.
+Your child has been diagnosed with attention deficit hyperactivity disorder (ADHD or ADD) by a physician, licensed clinical social worker, or a psychologist and is receiving treatment.
 But her performance in school remains troubling.

 She isn’t completing assignments in the classroom, and she’s barely passing her courses.
 Notes have come back from her teacher, explaining that she’s concerned about your daughter.
 You’re convinced that your student with ADHD needs some special help from the school in order to learn — some ADHD accommodations.